 Standard operating procedures (SOPs) were in place for the services provided and these were reviewed every two years.
+The pharmacy team were in the process of signing new SOPs at the time of the inspection.
 The pharmacy team understood what their roles and responsibilities were when questioned.
 There was a complaints procedure in place and staff were all clear on the processes they should follow if they received a complaint.
 The pharmacy team had not recently completed a Community Pharmacy Patient Questionnaire (CPPQ) but intended to start these again in the future.
-The pharmacy staff encouraged people to leave 'Google reviews' and these were highly positive.
-A certificate of public liability and indemnity insurance was held and was valid and in date.
+A certificate of public liability and indemnity insurance was displayed and was valid and in date.

 Records of controlled drugs (CD) and patient-returned controlled drugs were kept.
-The CD balances were checked twice monthly.
+The CD balances were checked weekly.
 There were patient returned CDs that had been separated from regular CD stock and labelled appropriately.
 A patient returned CD record was kept.

 A responsible pharmacist (RP) record was kept, and the RP notice was displayed in pharmacy where people could see it.
-Some entries omitted the time that the RP had signed out.
-The fridge temperatures were recorded daily and were within the two to eight degrees Celsius range.
+The fridge temperatures were recorded twice daily and were within the two to eight degrees Celsius range.
 Date checking was carried out in a manner which meant the whole pharmacy was date checked four times in a year and records of this were seen to be completed appropriately.
-Short-dated stock was marked for with stickers which had the month of expiry written on them.
-The private prescription records were kept electronically but some entries omitted the prescriber's details.
-The emergency supply and specials records were retained and were in order.
+Short-dated stock had the date of expiry marked with highlighter pen.
+The private prescription records, emergency supply and specials records were retained and were in order.

-Confidential waste was collected in confidential waste bags and this was removed by the company for destruction.
-An information governance policy (IG) was in place and the healthcare team was required to complete an e-learning programme on IG.
+Confidential waste was separated from general waste and disposed of appropriately.
+An information governance policy (IG) was in place and the healthcare team was required to complete training on programme on IG.
 Staff had all completed a training package on the General Data Protection Regulation (GDPR).

 The pharmacy team had completed safeguarding children and vulnerable adults training.
 The pharmacist had completed the CPPE level 2 safeguarding package.
 Staff were aware of the signs to look out for that may indicate safeguarding concerns.
-Staff could locate local contact details to raise safeguarding concerns or ask for advice about them.
+But staff could not locate local contact details to raise safeguarding concerns or ask for advice about them.
+The pharmacist agreed to address this.